datacraft-dsc/DEPs/15/README.md

 Metadata is identified by the hash of its content, i.e. a Meta Agent acts as content-addressable storage of metadata records.

-This service is primary used for storing Asset meta data, but should be open enough to provide meta data storage for other forms of metadata within the Ocean ecosystem.
+This service is primary used for storing Asset metadata, but should be open enough to provide metadata storage for other forms of metadata within the Ocean ecosystem.

 ## Change Process